Aliona83/game-hangman/README.md

 * Type git clone, and then paste the URL copied form GitHub.
 * Press enter and the clone of your repository will be created.

-## Credits
-***
- * Slack community for information and also the few that helped me with the issues what I got.
- * My mentor Mitko_mentor for continuous helpful feedback, motivating, help when struggling with parts of my code.
- * [NPStation](https://www.youtube.com/watch?v=MtYw0RaZ4B0&t=455s) I watched this video a couple of times, I came up with what I needed for the game, how the game will look and how I will make it.
- * [GreeksforGreeks](https://www.geeksforgeeks.org/indentation-in-python/) This helped me learn how to write code, how to create functions, and how to solve problems with indentations, also thanks to this site I found how I can fix the bug of not allowing the player to type two letters at the same time.
- * [linkedIn](https://www.linkedin.com/learning/python-quick-start/advance-your-career-with-python?autoplay=true) There I got first my knowledge about Python.
- * [Python](https://pythonexamples.org/ This platform was useful in understanding how to use various data structures available in Python.
-)
 ## Bugs
 ***
 Bugs and erros econountered during coding of project were solved through contiuned testing throught the development.
 Using print statements and through git terminal python3 run.py.
 Testing code to see what the code was doing and how it was responding as well as locating any errors that might be brought up in the problems part of git.
 Code was also run through the PEP8 during development for the same reason.